 - Therefore always keep your mind open while playing.

 I have written an article: What Is The Perfect Time To Castle In Chess?
-(With Rules) By reading this you will get complete idea about the perfect time to castle, all the rules you need to follow, when you should castle and when you not along with examples.
+(With Rules) By reading this you will get a complete idea about the perfect time to castle, all the rules you need to follow, when you should castle and when you not along with examples.

 11. Explain the Basic Principles Of Attack And Defense

-Now it is the time to teach the kids about attack and defense.
-Since your kid is at the beginning stage it is not necessary to teach all the bookish tactics and strategies because that will make the things more complex.
+Now is the time to teach the kids about attack and defense.
+Since your kid is at the beginning stage it is not necessary to teach all the bookish tactics and strategies because that will make things more complex.

 - Whenever making any move just think, Is there any immediate threat to any of my chess pieces?